gsi-ee/dabc/plugins/root/HttpServer.md

 Central point of integration - when and how THttpServer get access to data from running application.
-By default it is done during gSystem->ProcessEvents() call - THttpServer uses synchronous timer, which is activated every 100 ms. Such approach works perfectely when running macros in interactive ROOT shell.
+By default it is done during gSystem->ProcessEvents() call - THttpServer uses synchronous timer, which is activated every 100 ms. Such approach works perfectly when running macros in interactive ROOT shell.

 If application runs in compiled code and does not contains gSystem->ProcessEvents() calls, two method are available.